mikami520/mikami520.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper *Self-Supervised Cyclic Diffeomorphic Mapping for Soft Tissue Deformation Recovery in Robotic Surgery Scenes* was accepted by IEEE TMI 2024!
+One paper *HEARTNET: Weakly-Supervised Heart Mesh Generation* was submitted and reviewed by IEEE TMI.